iPhone Text Effects: Tips and Tricks

 The good news is that Verizon is working hard to build out its 5G network, so don’t be surprised if you find your area covered in the coming months and years.
 Plus, once you can access Verizon’s 5G, you may find it’s even faster than its competitors thanks to the super-fast 5G Ultra-Wideband Verizon offers.

-With close to 50% of the state covered, AT&T’s 5G coverage beats out competitors T-Mobile and Verizon.
+With over 52% of the state covered, AT&T’s 5G coverage beats out competitors T-Mobile and Verizon.
 It’s worth noting that in certain areas, AT&T customers will even enjoy 5G+, AT&T’s super-fast, low latency, and extra-reliable 5G signal.

-T-Mobile offers the second-most 5G coverage, and the third-most 4G coverage in Minnesota.
-While the carrier covers 36% of the state with its 5G network, its 4G network only spans across 51% of the state, which is less coverage than AT&T and Verizon’s 4G networks.
+T-Mobile offers the most 5G coverage, and the third-most 4G coverage in Minnesota.
+While the carrier covers 57% of the state with its 5G network, its 4G network only spans across 67% of the state, which is less coverage than AT&T and Verizon’s 4G networks.

 While the Big Three are the most well-known carrier options, it’s worth knowing you have more options beyond AT&T, Verizon, and T-Mobile.
 Minnesota is covered by a range of smaller cell phone networks too.
 Before making any decisions, definitely check out the carriers we mention below, many of which will let you sign up for similar plans, with the same 4G and 5G coverage, for a better price.